Every year nearly one million Americans suffer through the severe pain of kidney stones, yet most kidney stones are completely avoidable.

 To make sure you’re getting enough calcium (and that you’re not getting too much), have a look at the chart below to find your daily recommended intake.

 When you choose to eat food that is higher in oxalate, pair it with a high calcium food.
-Maybe you want a few raspberries which are high in oxalate at 48mg/cup.
+Maybe you want some blueberries, which are higher in oxalate at 18.5mg/cup.
 The best way to eat them is in your dairy or non-dairy yogurt.
-You must eat both foods together as opposed to eating some raspberries now and then two hours later eating yogurt.
-The calcium from the yogurt can’t catch up to the raspberries in your digestive tract!
+You must eat both foods together instead of eating some blueberries now and then eating yogurt two hours later.
+The calcium from the yogurt can’t catch up to the blueberries in your digestive tract!

-If you are lactose intolerant there are plenty of enriched foods or non-lactose alternative dairy and non-dairy milks.
+If you are lactose intolerant, there are plenty of enriched foods or non-lactose alternative dairy and non-dairy milk.
 Here are some categories of Kidney Stone Diet-approved calcium sources by category:

 Produce